Butuan–Cagayan de Oro–Iligan Road: Iligan to Tukuran

 The highway then enters the city of Iligan, where it is alternatively known as the Misamis Oriental-Ma.
 Cristina Boundary Road from near the city boundary with Lugait, Misamis Oriental to Iligan–Marawi Road in barangay Maria Cristina and Overton-Buru-un Boundary Road from thereon to the city boundary with Linamon, Lanao del Norte at Agus Bridge.
 Traversing the downtown, it is also known as Andres Bonifacio Avenue from Mandulog Bridge over Mandulog River to Mariano Badelles Sr. Street and Roxas Avenue, which traverses the downtown, from thereon to Tubod Bridge over Iligan River.

 Entering Linamon, it becomes alternatively known as the Linamon–Zamboanga Road.
 Following the province's coastline with Iligan Bay and Panguil Bay, it later traverses other costal towns such as Kauswagan, Bacolod, Maigo, Kolambugan, Tubod, and Baroy.
 It then veers away from the coast towards the towns of Lala and Kapatagan.

 It soon enters Zamboanga del Sur as the Aurora–Tukuran segment of Lanao–Pagadian–Zamboanga City Road at the town of Aurora.
 At the Aurora Junction, it intersects with Ozamiz–Pagadian Road and turns south, alternatively as the Aurora–Tukuran Road.
-It then traverses the mountainous terrain and enters Tukuran, where it ends at a junction with Maharlika Highway.
+It then traverses the mountainous terrain and enters Tukuran, where it ends at a junction with Maharlika Highway, which continues the Lanao–Pagadian–Zamboanga City Road towards Zamboanga City.